Bank Runs With and Without Bank Failure

-Overall, this evidence indicates that, while runs can occur for strong and weak banks, they are substantially more likely to occur in weak banks, consistent with theories of fundamental-based panic runs.
-Moreover, conditional on a run, a weak bank is much less likely to survive the runs.
+Taking stock, the evidence indicates that, while runs can occur for strong and weak banks, they are substantially more likely to occur in weak banks, consistent with theories of fundamental-based panic runs.
+Moreover, conditional on a run, a weak bank is much less likely to survive the run.
 Thus, the combination of these two findings implies that runs almost never trigger the failure of strong banks.